guardian/gu-email-renderer/README.md

 You can then view the daily email at http://localhost:8888/daily-email.

+### Configuration

+To hide implementation details the application takes some of its service connection details from configuration (and these get bound at startup time).

+You will need to define configuration values for the following keys:

+* `CAPI_BASE_URL`: root url of CAPI
+* `CONTAINER_API_BASE_URL`: root url of the container service
+* `CAPI_KEY`: valid CAPI key for the CAPI instance you're running against

 ## Running the tests

 The script is in the root directory of the project: